 Creamy lion’s mane mushroom mac and cheese is your weeknight answer to a satisfying, nutritious meal the whole family will love.
 This recipe is vegetarian, full of flavor, and makes great leftovers!

-While Lion’s Mane mushrooms grow in the wild, my first taste of this sumptuous funghi was from a friend’s homegrown harvest.
-He was growing Lion’s Mane among other mushroom varieties to study their uncanny ability to clean up land pollution, otherwise known as “bioremediation.”
-The list of benefits mushrooms give our bodies and the land is truly inexhaustible!
+Lion’s Mane mushrooms grow in the wild, but my first taste of this fungi was from a friend’s homegrown harvest.
+He was growing Lion’s Mane to study their ability to clean up land pollution, known as “bioremediation.”

 With love and gratitude // E